Book A Demo

 This Policy explains how we process personal data when acting as controller and when acting as processor.

-When acting as Data Processor, customers determine the purpose, legal basis, watchlists, system configuration, and retention periods.
+When acting as a data processor, customers determine the purpose, legal basis, watchlists, system configuration, and retention periods.
 Corsight does not determine the operational purpose for which facial recognition technology is deployed by customers and does not control watchlist content, field-of-view configuration, or investigative use decisions.

-When acting as Data Controller, we determine purposes and means for corporate administration, HR, supplier management, website operations, marketing communications, R&D, compliance and security management.
+When acting as a data controller, we determine the purposes and means of processing for corporate administration, human resources, supplier management, website operations, marketing communications, research and development, compliance, and security management.

 Corsight processes personal data solely for legitimate business purposes including product development, system testing, customer support, compliance management, corporate administration, and contractual performance.
 Personal data is not processed for consumer profiling or unrelated commercial exploitation.

-Product Development and Testing Data where lawfully obtained (facial images, biometric templates, associated metadata).
+• Product development and testing data where lawfully obtained, including facial images, biometric templates, and associated metadata.
 Biometric templates generated by our systems are algorithmic representations derived from image data.
 These templates are not human-readable and are not capable of being reconstructed into facial images.
-Raw image data is not retained within development or testing environments unless required for specific lawful purposes
+Raw image data is not retained within development or testing environments unless required for specific lawful purposes.

 Corsight does not operate a publicly searchable biometric database and does not provide consumer identification services.
 Corsight does not aggregate biometric data for consumer profiling or public identification services.
 System configuration, watchlist management, and operational retention are controlled by customers acting as data controllers.
 Corsight does not collect biometric data directly from members of the public for commercial identification purposes.
 Biometric data processed within development or testing environments is obtained from lawfully sourced datasets and is not made publicly accessible.